 That maybe why I love it so much, after the cold and dark winter having something so bright and fresh is truly amazing!

-I’m very guilty of ignoring this rule.
+Full disclosure, I’m incredibly guilty of ignoring this rule.
 That’s how I ended up growing king oyster mushrooms even though I would rather eat a shoe than a mushroom.

 Grow Things that are Expensive to Buy

-Seasonal eating can cut back quite a bit on food expenses but growing your own food is a great way to save some cash.
+Seasonal eating can cut back quite a bit on food expenses but growing your own food is a great way to save even more cash.

 I love garlic, good local garlic can run a dollar a head.
 I grew 150+ heads of garlic in 2017 from garlic I saved from 2016.